urgent-challenge/urgent2025/_pages/data.md

 <img alt="pre-processing" src="/urgent2025/assets/img/preprocessing.png" style="max-width: 100%;"/>

 Before simulation, some speech and noise data are pre-processed to filter out low-quality samples and to detect the true sampling frequency (SF).
-Specifically, we applied data filtering (described below) to LibriVox, LibriTTS, and CommonVoice (track1)<d-footnote>In Track2, participants are allowed to use the entire data from CommonVoice 19.0 and we thus do not do any data filtering.</d-footnote>.
+Specifically, we applied data filtering (described below) to LibriVox and CommonVoice (track1)<d-footnote>In Track2, participants are allowed to use the entire data from CommonVoice 19.0 and we thus do not do any data filtering.</d-footnote>.

 The pre-processing procedure includes: